Implores Businesses to Restore Human Connection in a Push-Button Society

 By recapturing the human side of commerce companies can also recapture visibility into who they are transacting with and at what true cost.

 The foundation and principles of the Basware solution are quite uniquely positioned to support a future world of “Visible Commerce.”
 Currently, Basware empowers organizations with 100% spend visibility by enabling the capture of all financial data across procurement, finance, accounts payable and captures interactions between suppliers and buyers throughout the source-to-pay journey.
 However, to get to true “Visible Commerce,” companies can’t simply automate and capture their data, they need to do so within the context of the world's largest open commerce network.
 That, in effect, turns the network into a powerful open ecosystem providing true transparency into who is behind all that transactional data in a detailed level, as well as what it all means at an aggregate level.

 “Our human connection is fading to the background as the person has been effectively removed from the exchange.
 In effect, we’ve made business none of our business,” continues Wilson.
 “We must not fall into the trap of a zombie-like, blind way of transacting business.
 I'd like to challenge us all collectively to embrace the benefits of technology beyond its ability to make us faster and more efficient.”

 Basware will continue to build out and expand the initiative in the coming weeks and months.
 To see Eric Wilson’s presentation and video and to learn more visit the Visible Commerce website.

 Basware offers the largest open business network in the world and is the global leader in providing networked purchase-to-pay solutions, e-invoicing and innovative financing services.
-Our technology empowers organisations with 100% spend visibility by enabling the capture of all financial data across procurement, finance, accounts payable and accounts receivable functions.
+Our technology empowers organizations with 100% spend visibility by enabling the capture of all financial data across procurement, finance, accounts payable and accounts receivable functions.
 Basware is a global company doing business in more than 100 countries and is traded on the Helsinki exchange (BAS1V: HE).